Russian foreign agent law: 2020s

-In September 2021 the law was amended and included a 60-item list of topics, covering which could be punished with adding to the register of foreign agents.
-By December 2021, more than 100 Russian media outlets were declared foreign agents, many of them were forced to close.
-No trial required, a request from the Justice Ministry is enough for declaring a person or organization ‘a foreign agent’, the Ministry does not explain the reasons for inclusion.
-There are many cases when it contradicts common sense, for instance, the Golos Association was declared foreign agent for receiving the Sakharov Prize.
-The extended Foreign Agent law allowed the authorities to shut down Russia's oldest human rights NGO ‘Memorial’.
+In September 2021, the law was amended to include a 60-item list of topics, the discussion of which could result in the offender being added to the foreign agents register.

+By December 2021, more than 100 Russian media outlets had been declared foreign agents, and many were forced to close.

+No trial is required; a request from the Ministry of Justice is sufficient to declare a person or organization a foreign agent, and the Ministry does not need to explain its reasoning.
+There are many cases in which this contradicts common sense; for instance, the GOLOS Association was declared a foreign agent for receiving the Sakharov Prize.

+The extended Foreign Agent Law allowed the authorities to shut down Russia's oldest human rights NGO, Memorial.

-A 2021 report by OVD-Info goes into great detail about the existing legislation and practice of its application.
-While the government claims that the designation does not prevent freedom of speech, and merely ensures transparency about who is speaking, the report clearly indicates that the regulation had a strong chilling effect on media, which avoid quoting organizations and individuals designated as foreign agents, and the designated themselves withdraw from public debate as result of high financial fines imposed by Roscomnadzor for example for missing a long legal disclaimer even on a social media share of someone else's post.
-Furthermore, any entities designated as foreign agents are prohibited from acting as election observers, legislative experts, candidates to public supervisory commissions and other public functions.
-At the same time the criteria for the designation are extremely broad and vague, from actually receiving foreign grants to "participation in an international conference with accommodation at the expense of the organizer", "gift from friends or relatives living abroad" or even transfer of own funds from an own account in foreign currency.
+A 2021 report by OVD-Info details the existing legislation and its application.
+While the government claims that the designation does not prevent freedom of speech and merely ensures transparency about who is speaking, the report indicates that the regulation has had a strong chilling effect on the media, which avoid quoting designated organizations and individuals.
+The designees themselves withdraw from public debate as a result of high financial fines imposed by Roskomnadzor—for example, for failing to include a lengthy legal disclaimer even when sharing someone else's post on social media.
+Furthermore, entities designated as foreign agents are prohibited from acting as election observers, legislative experts, candidates for public supervisory commissions, and other public functions.
+At the same time, the criteria for designation are extremely broad and vague, ranging from actually receiving foreign grants to "participation in an international conference with accommodation at the expense of the organizer", "a gift from friends or relatives living abroad", or even the transfer of funds from one's own account in foreign currency.